85447/Zomato-Restaurant-Analysis/README.md

 1. Download or clone this repository.
 2. Open the `.pbix` file (`Restaurant Data analysis Dashboard.pbix`) in Power BI Desktop.
-3. Explore the full dashboard or review quick snapshots in the `Sample Dashboard Result/` folder.
+3. Explore the full dashboard.

 ---